deathchatpod/MemorialMaker/SYSTEM_TEST_REPORT.md

 The DeathMatters platform demonstrates robust core functionality across all user types with comprehensive feature implementation.
 While there are minor database schema inconsistencies and API timeout issues, the fundamental architecture is solid and ready for production use with proper API key configuration.

 **Immediate Actions Needed:**
-1. Synchronize database schema to match code definitions
+1. ✅ Database schema synchronized successfully
 2. Configure AI service API keys for full testing
 3. Implement database migration scripts for production deployment